 There are myriad benefits to opening an offshore private bank account – ranging from increased security, convenience and service to tax mitigation, highly competitive lending facilities and foreign exchange services (see our Expat Guide to Offshore Banking for further details).

 3) Simplify your investments

-If you have an existing investment portfolio, you may not be getting the most out of it because you could be paying too much in fees and other hidden costs.
+If you have an existing international investment portfolio, you may not be getting the most out of it because you could be paying too much in fees and other hidden costs.
 We also generally advise clients against using Unregulated Collective Investment Schemes (UCIS) and other esoteric, specialist funds which are often extremely high risk (albeit not universally).

 Review your portfolio, consider weeding out any UCIS or highly specialised funds, and selling them, unless you are completely happy with them and their place in your portfolio.
 Working out whether you are overpaying in fees can be difficult – a good indication is on the returns you are getting.
 If the amount going into your portfolio doesn’t match the reported returns of the fund, then you are probably paying too much.

 4) Reinvest in cheaper, higher quality investment funds